mpihlstrom/femton/exposition.md

 [The LaTeX support in GitHub markdown is a great initiative but it's not working properly, for me.
 It looks good in my editor (Visual Studio Code + plugins).
-I'm left a bit paralized.]
+I'm left a bit paralyzed.]

 # Edge semantic re-triangulation: a technical exposition